 Puppies are heartwarming and exciting explosions of joy in fuzzy packages, but they also carry with them a hefty weight of responsibility.
-When you bring home a puppy, you bring home the need to be on top of potty needs and training, vaccination schedules, a solid plan for training, and socialization to ensure proper behavior in the dog the puppy will grow into.
+When you bring home a dog, you bring home the need to be on top of potty needs and training, puppy shot schedules, a solid plan for training, and socialization to ensure proper behavior in the dog the puppy will grow into.
 There is a time frame in a puppy’s life where socialization is especially important, but even adult dogs who have missed out on this can be socialized.
 So how do you socialize your dog?
 Either way, it takes patience, persistence, a willingness to keep things fun, and an acceptance to working in many brief efforts to properly socialize a puppy or an adult dog.

 When you socialize a puppy, you take the initial step on the journey that will result in rearing a dog that is well-behaved.
 A young puppy enters a critical development period around the time it is also old enough to find a new home.
 During that development time, when the young pup is taken and exposed to a variety of new places, people, animals, and circumstances in a manner that is positive, the dog it will grow into will likely be one that is calm and accepting.

 The most dangerous dogs are fearful and aggressive.
 Fearful dogs are unpredictable.
 They might bite or flee, and, because they are uncertain themselves of what to do, it is hard to predict the choice they will make.
 Socialized dogs, or dogs who have been socialized as puppies, are safer to be around.
 Properly socialized pups are far less likely to grow into behavior problems while they age.
 A socialized dog can face new experiences with confidence.
 A dog who was not socialized does not tend to react well to new things.

 The Shotgun Approach to Socialization